 Year 802, 701 AD; A Trip into the Future

-The time traveler mounts his time machine, pulls the forward level a little, and notices a giddy feeling.
+The time traveller mounts his time machine, pulls the forward level a little, and notices a giddy feeling.
 As he recovers and looks up at his lab clock, he discovers he’s five hours into the future.
 He pulls the lever a tad more and his machine vanishes, now floating through time in rapid succession.
-He is scared as he watches the sky and sun whirl dangerously fast; the building rushing past him as if to smash him into oblivion.
+He is scared as he watches the sky and sun whirl dangerously fast, the building rushing past him as if to smash him into oblivion.
 He is petrified he might crash into a building if he attempts to stop the machine.
 He does, anyway, but finds himself in the middle of a hail storm.

 The Time Traveler Meets the Peace-loving Eloi Race

-Out from a close building, he is accosted by one of the creatures.
+Out of a close building, he is accosted by one of the creatures.
 Elegant but weak and fragile, the humanoid reminds him of someone sickened by tuberculosis.
 He is besieged by more of them soon.
 He notices they have curly hair, cute trimmed lips, and giant eyes inside which, instead of fear and shivering, he finds calmness.
-It feels like they’re keen about knowing where he’s come from so he attempts to explain, pointing to the sun.
+It feels like they’re keen on knowing where he’s come from so he attempts to explain, pointing to the sun.

 The creatures don’t understand him.
 They imagine he’s some sort of a God gracing them from the wonderful hail storm.
 They are as dumb as they are fragile, he thinks.
 By now the creatures adore him and throw at him all kinds of unpopular flowers as they transport him to a large chamber, treating him to a meal of unusual fruits.
 But before he leaves behind his time machine, he must make sure he disconnects the levers so no one can tamper with them while he’s away.

-As the merriment lingers, the time traveler – caught in the euphoria of the moment – attempts a conversation in the language of the creatures.
+As the merriment lingers, the time traveller – caught in the euphoria of the moment – attempts a conversation in the language of the creatures.
 It comes out horribly and they laugh at him.
 He is disappointed so he steps outside for fresh air but finds out he’s in the year 802, 701 AD.
 He observes that so much has changed from the world he comes from.

 For example, creatures have no clear gender diversification and now cohabit together in large buildings.
 He likens this dispensation to a communist paradise and tags the creatures as end products of a world without pain and hardship.
 But wait.
 He pauses to ponder on his theory.
 Even the narrator is unsure they’re valid.